Tuesday, 15 August 2023

 August 15 Ghetto Nuovo & Vecchio

-It took us a while to find the Jewish ghetto and we weren’t the only ones scanning maps and phones, but after a few dead ends we finally got there.
+We were deposited at the right stop - we thought, but it took us a while to find the Jewish ghetto and we weren’t the only ones scanning maps and phones, but after a few dead ends we finally got there.
 This ghetto is supposedly the oldest of its kind in Europe dating back to the early 1500s when the Pope of the day ordered Venice to expel all Jews from the city.
-The Venetian government chose not to but instead it locked them on a swampy Venetian island in northern Venice; thus formed the Ghetto Nuovo.
-That island and a connected island (established later, Ghetto Vecchio), was home to Venetian Jews.
+The Venetian government chose not to but instead it locked them on a swampy Venetian island in northern Venice - thus was formed the Ghetto Vecchio.
+That island and a connected island (established later, Ghetto Nuovo), became home to Venetian Jews.
 Some theories claim that the English word ghetto is derived from the Jewish ghetto in Venice, but there are a number of theories around the origin of the name.

-Edge of the ghetto - it was built on one of the islands
+Edge of the ghetto - it was surrounded by water

 The central square of the ghetto had a feeling of sombre tranquility